 Through Recovery Coaching we create a partnership of equals with our clients to co-create an attainable and sustainable recovery plan.
-These 50 minute confidential sessions are available in-person or online for a cost of $90.00 per session.

 For people who are in transition or feeling “stuck”, the right recovery coach will help.
 A recovery coach can identify where you are going, what you need to do to get there, and how to overcome obstacles.
 Coaching differs from counselling.
 Recovery Coaching is forward facing and driven by client goals.
 Recovery Coaching can be used concurrently with counselling, but should not be considered a substitute for therapy.

 Recovery Coaching at Pegasus Recovery Solutions is available to all individuals over the age of 18.
 To find out of Recovery Coaching is a fit for you, contact us today for a complimentary consultation.

 • Developing healthy living skills

 • Deepening relationship to self and others

 • motivator and cheerleader (exhibits bold faith in individual/family capacity for change; encourages and celebrates achievement),

 • ally and confidant (genuinely cares, listens, and can be trusted with confidences),

 • truth-teller (provides a consistent source of honest feedback regarding self-destructive patterns of thinking, feeling, and acting),